Grammar of Assent: Part I. Assent and Apprehension

-Newman distinguishes been notional and real assent.
+Newman distinguishes between notional and real assent.
 Notional assent acknowledges an abstract proposition as true, while real assent occurs when one's deeper faculties of reason and judgment directly perceive the truth.
-Someone notionally ascending to the creed of Christianity might find its apologetics intellectually convincing, but someone who has really assented will have their instincts, emotions and will aligned with Christian doctrine, and so will worship God, and pray.
+Someone notionally assenting to the creed of Christianity might find its apologetics intellectually convincing, but someone who has really assented will have their instincts, emotions and will aligned with Christian doctrine, and so will worship God, and pray.
 "In its notional assents, the mind contemplates its own creations instead of things.
 In real [assent] it is directed towards things, represented by the impressions which they have left on the imagination."

 Newman refutes the idea that one needs an infallible judgment in order to believe that the church's judgment is infallible.
 First, he points out that under this logic, one would need a way to infallibly judge the infallible judgment as infallible, and then a way to infallibly judge that judgment, and this would go on ad infinitum or until one accepts a judgement as infallible without itself having an infallible judge.
 Secondly, Newman argues that we accept things as true without needing infallibility all the time.
 If a clock has been broken and therefore displayed an incorrect time, we do not need to question its reading when it has been fixed.
 Similarly if we see a shadowy figure in the distance and misapprehend what it is, when we get up close to recognize it, we do not need to mistrust our judgement when it was wrong before.